How Long Before the Marriage Ceremony Does the Prenuptial Agreement Need to be Signed?

 Our fixed fee consultations cost £90 plus VAT so we can understand your requirements.
 Costs for prenuptial agreements begin from £1,800 plus VAT, depending on the complexity involved.

-If you would like to speak to one of our family law solicitors, then call now on 01273 726951 or click the contact us section of the website.
+If you would like to speak to one of our family law solicitors in Brighton and Hove, please call us on 01273 726951 or click the contact us section of the website.